 Who gets aesthetic treatments?

-As previously mentioned, many people are getting medical aesthetic treatments.
+As previously mentioned, many people are getting aesthetic treatments.
 People in the following categories should not seek treatment as these are the general contraindications:

 - Pregnancy and breastfeeding as it is unethical to conduct trials using pregnant women